sintret/pdo-instance/README.md

 Query Programming
 -------------

-This class have multiple method like "find, where, limit, orderBy, statement".
+This class have multiple method like "find, where, limit, orderBy, statement, one, all, save, delete, deleteAll".
 Please see the example using this class.
 Please ensure you have include 'Query.php'

 ### select one